JoaoVitorCafe/TASKS-JSON-API/readme.md

 ### API

-The API is structered in certain folders.
+The API is structured in certain folders.

-- Controllers  - Implementation of endpoins
+- Controllers  - Implementation of endpoints

 - HandleJSON -  Handles the data in the JSON files